Eddio Inostroza

 Eddio Victorino Inostroza Ibacache (born 3 September 1946) is a Chilean former footballer and manager.

 He worked as Colo-Colo assistant coach between 1986 and 1991 being present in the charge during 1991 Copa Libertadores title obtention with Mirko Jozić in the bench.
-Then in 1994 he served as caretaker coach after Vicente Cantatore demission, having a prior experience at Deportes La Serena two years ago.
+Un 1994, he served as caretaker coach after Vicente Cantatore demission, having a prior experience at Deportes La Serena two years ago.